- Microscopy Core Facility

 MRC Microscopy Core Facility

 The Microscopy Core Facility in the Mailman Research Center (MRC) at McLean Hospital is a shared user facility that supports basic scientific imaging research efforts both within, and external to the McLean research community.
-The Core offers access to a Transmission Electron Microscope (TEM), a newly acquired state-of-the-art confocal microscope, and a Bio-Rad S3e Fluorescence Activated Cell Sorter (FACS). .
-The TEM (a JEOL 1200EX with acceleration voltages from 40-120 kV) is capable of magnification up to 500,000x , and spatial resolution as high as 0.34 nm.
+The Core offers access to a Transmission Electron Microscope (TEM), and a state-of-the-art Laser Scanning confocal microscope.
+The TEM (a JEOL 1200EX with acceleration voltages from 40-120 kV) is capable of magnification up to 500,000X, and spatial resolution as high as 0.34 nm.
 Our new confocal microscope is a Leica TCS-SP8 equipped with six laser excitation wavelengths (405/458/488/514/561/633 nm), a unique prism-based spectral dispersion system for maximizing image quality and contrast, and four detectors for simultaneous multicolor imaging of up to four immunofluorescent labels.
-S3e Cell Sorter (FACS) is the first truly walk-away fully automated cell sorter, ideal for counting/sorting subpopulations of cells fluorescently marked mixed in a solution.

 Director: Cristina Berciu